About Me

 Publications

-1. Rajyashree Sen, Alexander Medoff, Mira Vanchiswar, Larry Abbott, Richard Axel (2025).
+2. Rajyashree Sen, Alexander Medoff, Molly Rose Graff, Baihe Zhang, Mira Vanchiswar, Larry Abbott, Richard Axel (2026).
 “Combined coding of social and spatial information in the mouse dorso-medial prefrontal cortex” In Preparation.

 Teaching